Narungi/JTSON_DLI_Faker/README.md

  4. Observations
 (1) The Arduino board successfully communicated with the Grove dust sensor, providing real-time dust concentration data.
 (2) Using the 30-second interval sampling, the sensor outputs consistent and accurate readings.
-(3 The results were displayed in the Arduino serial monitor for further analysis.
+(3) The results were displayed in the Arduino serial monitor for further analysis.
 (4) Conversion equations from the sensor datasheet were implemented to convert the pulse duration to dust concentration.
- Arduino basic, blink 활용
+ Arduino basic, blink

 ```cpp
 int pin = 8;